 The Immigrant Integration Lab (IIL) is an applied research lab exploring the intersection of social work, social policy, and immigrant inclusion.
 IIL is committed to social justice, working toward the well-being of immigrants by pursuing a rigorous academic approach that seeks to understand the appropriate services and delivery systems that lead to full social, civic, and economic integration of the foreign born in the United States.

 The National Resource Center for Participant-Directed Services (NRCPDS) assists states, agencies, and organizations in offering participant-directed services to people with disabilities.
 Participant-directed services promote independence by helping participants decide for themselves what mix of personal-assistance supports and services best fits their needs.
 NRCPDS is the only national resource that performs this function.
 We provide national leadership, technical assistance, training, education, and research that improve the lives of people of all ages with disabilities.

-The Institute on Aging is headed by James Lubben, the Louise McMahon Ahearn Professor of the Boston College Graduate School of Social Work.
+The Institute on Aging is headed by James Lubben, the Louise McMahon Ahearn Professor of the Boston College School of Social Work.
 Lubben is a leading scholar in social gerontology with an active research agenda examining social support networks among older populations.
 He is also the National Director of the Hartford Doctoral Fellows Program in Geriatric Social Work.

 The Institute on Aging provides an integrated framework for fundraising, research, teaching, and knowledge dissemination for three aging research centers at Boston College, two of them housed at Boston College School of Social Work: the Center on Aging and Work and the Center for the Study of Home and Community Life, as well as the Carroll School of Management's Center for Retirement Research.